Boeing 767-200 Moulds in 1:400 Scale

 Under the wing the engine pylons do not reach far enough to the rear but otherwise are well shaped.
 The engines themselves are decent representations of Pratt & Whitney JT9Ds, although the nacelle is a little long.
 Unfortunately Aeroclassics has not made different engines for the P&W and the CF6-80C2B2, which at the nacelle should have a longer exhaust without the cone being visible.
 This is a shame, but not unusual for Aeroclassics either.

 The undercarriage has varied throughout the production run, or at least after the first month's releases.
 The initial tyres were small and simple rings on spigots but these have been replaced by a superior set of wheels with tyrehubs.
 It is a major improvement, although the nosegear tyre is now a little too large.
-The maingear is nice but the doors aren’t particularly accurately shaped.
+The maingear is nice but the doors aren’t accurately shaped.